PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 16:57:19
+Last updated: 2024-04-02 16:58:27
-Random Quote: No alibi will save you from accepting the responsibility. - Napoleon Hill
+Random Quote: Friendship at first sight, like love at first sight, is said to be the only truth. - Herman Melville